-A cultural heritage study is required to identify if any indigenous or non-indigenous cultural heritage values exist.
-If the they do, the EIS should describe indigenous and non-indigenous cultural heritage sites and places, and their values.
-Any such study must include the following:
+A cultural heritage study may be required that will describe indigenous and non-indigenous cultural heritage sites and places, and their values.
+Any such study must be conducted by an appropriately qualified cultural heritage practitioner and must include the following:

-- liaison with relevant indigenous community/communities concerning: - places of significance to that community (including archaeological sites, natural sites, story sites etc; - o appropriate community involvement in field surveys; - any requirements by communities and /or informants relating to confidentiality of site data must be highlighted.
-Non-indigenous communities may also have relevant information; - a systematic survey of the proposed development area to locate and record indigenous and nonindigenous cultural heritage places; - significant assessment of any cultural heritage sites/places located; - the impact of the proposed development on cultural heritage values;

-- a report of work done which includes background research, relevant environmental data and methodology, as well as results of field surveys, significance assessment and recommendations; and - a permit to conduct the research and survey will be required under the provisions of the Aboriginal Cultural Heritage Act 2003 and/or the Queensland Heritage Act 1992.
+- liaison with the relevant indigenous community or communities concerning: - places of significance to that community (including archaeological sites, natural sites, story sites etc: - appropriate community involvement in field surveys; - liaison with local people and interest groups about sites of non-indigenous cultural heritage; - any requirements by communities and/or informants relating to confidentiality of site data must be highlighted; - a systematic survey of the proposed development area to locate and record indigenous and nonindigenous cultural heritage places; - significant assessment of any cultural heritage sites/places located; - the impact of the proposed development on cultural heritage values; - a report of work done which includes background research, relevant environmental data and methodology, as well as results of field surveys, significance assessment and recommendations; and - a permit to conduct the research and survey will be required under the provisions of the Aboriginal Cultural Heritage Act 2003 and/or the Queensland Heritage Act 1992.